srid/purescript-book-sources/chapter6.md

 X>     An _action_ is a function which describes how a monoid can be used to modify a value of another type.
 We expect the action to respect the concatenation operator of the monoid.
 For example, the monoid of natural numbers with multiplication _acts_ on strings by repeating a string some number of times:
 X>
 X>     ```haskell
-X>     instance repeatAction :: Action Number String where X>       act 0 _ = ""
+X>     instance repeatAction :: Action Int String where X>       act 0 _ = ""
 X>       act n s = s ++ act (n - 1) s
 X>     ```
 X>
+X>     Note that `act 2 s` is equal to the combination `act 1 s <> act 1 s`, and `1 <> 1 = 2` in the monoid of additive integers.
+X>
-X>     Write down a reasonable set of laws which describe how the `Action` class should interact with the `Monoid` class.
+X>     Write down a reasonable set of laws which describe how the `Action` class should interact with the `Monoid` class. _Hint_: how do we expect `mempty` to act on elements?
+What about `append`?
 X> 1.
-(Medium) Write an instance `Action m a => Action m [a]`, where the action on arrays is defined by acting element-wise.
+(Medium) Write an instance `Action m a => Action m (Array a)`, where the action on arrays is defined by acting on the elements independently.
 X> 1.
-(Difficult) Given the following newtype, write an instance for `Action m (Self m)`, where the monoid `m` acts on itself by concatenation:
+(Difficult) Given the following newtype, write an instance for `Action m (Self m)`, where the monoid `m` acts on itself using `append`:
 X>
 X>     ```haskell
 X>     newtype Self m = Self m
 X>     ```
 X>
 X> 1.
-(Medium) Define a nullary type class `Unsafe` and use it to define a version of the `unsafeIndex` function from the `Prelude.Unsafe` module, which uses your constraint to express its lack of type-safety.
+(Medium) Define a nullary type class `Unsafe` and use it to define a version of the `unsafeIndex` function from the `Data.Array.Unsafe` module, which uses your constraint to express its lack of type-safety.
 Use your function to define a function `last` which chooses the last element of an array, and which preserves the `Unsafe` constraint.

 ## A Type Class for Hashes